 Loading color scheme

-*Note: This essay is the third of seven authored by Jeremy for the LDS Midsingle (31-45+) community.
+*Note: This essay is the fifth of seven authored by Jeremy for the LDS Midsingle (31-45+) community.
 The opinions and thoughts shared therein are his own and unless otherwise noted all names and circumstances of stories have been changed to protect the privacy of the individuals involved.

 As an LDS midsingle, I have heard quite a bit of talk about "walls" lately.
 I don't mean Donald Trump's Mexico Wall, Pink Floyd's album, or even the Great Wall of China.
 No, these walls are of a more personal nature for each of us as human beings and children of God.

 I am, of course, referring to those emotional and mental walls that form around our hearts.

 As someone who is all too familiar with such walls, I have spent the past few years seeking out the right tools to break down some of my own.
 Contrary to popular (unpopular?) opinion, dating is not easy for me (I blame it on the cultural Oklahoma/Utah conflicts).
 Like many of you, when asked "Why are you not married yet?", I have no honest response (although many pithy ones that I do not verbally express).
 There are a myriad of ways to respond: it could be Heaven's timing (for which I'd love a calendar), I haven't found the right "one" (no, I don't believe in a soul-mate), or a thousand other "reasons" it could be.
 Chances are it is a combination of many of them; only you and the Lord can know what those particulars may be.